01. Wash your hands regularly. Use 60 to 95% alcohol-based hand sanitizers (ABHS) to keep your hands clean.

 10. If you have to visit a doctor’s office, make use of their queue system to schedule an appointment.
 If possible, speak with the doctor on the phone and get an online consult using video conferencing, telemedicine, Whatsapp / Facetime or Google Meet.
 Go to the clinic only if required, and make sure you don’t have to wait there unnecessarily.

-Lastly, If your doctor or hospital doesn’t have a digital queue management system, then please suggest to them that they should sign up for VirtuaQ and use it for free until the COVID-19 threat is over.
+Lastly, If your doctor or hospital doesn't have a digital queue management system, then please suggest to them that they should sign up for VirtuaQ and use it until the COVID-19 threat is over.

 4. Dr. John Campbell’s youtube channel